Bezerye/bezerye/README.md

 > node erkan-dev.js

 [1/5] Loading About Me...
 0.354s
-    - 💻 Full Stack Developer with 7+ years of experience building scalable, elegant, and high-performance web applications.
+    - 💻 Full Stack Developer with 7+ years of experience building fast, scalable, and elegant applications.
     - 🚀 Transitioned from a career in Law to Computer Science to pursue a childhood dream.
     - 🌎 Based in Turkey, aiming for professional opportunities across Europe.
-    - 🎯 Passionate about merging technology with creativity: AI, real-time collaboration tools, and interactive web apps.
+    - 🎯 Fusing technology and creativity: AI, responsive design, and interactive web apps.

 [2/5] Installing Skills...
 0.682s
     - Languages: JavaScript, TypeScript, HTML, CSS, SQL